Very-Fun-Data-Science/Very-Fun-Data-Science/README.md

 # Very Fun Data Science
-Chelsea, Sushmita, and I doing some machine learning.

 Currently building the blog in Rails.

 - [x] Create auth to edit and create articles